-7. Assessment of Actions Jaken to Address Risks
+7. Assessment of Actions Jaken

-During FY21 Chrisco has put in place measures that will allow us to assess the effectiveness of the actions we have taken so far to address the modern slavery risks in our supply chains and operations.
+During FY22 Chrisco has put in place measures that will allow us to assess the effectiveness of the actions we have taken so far to address the modern slavery risks in our supply chains and operations.